Coastal Zone Management Act

 5. Climate change adaptation strategies.

-6. Coastal conservation, protection, and sustainability issues, principles, and measures.
+6. Coastal protection, prevention, and sustainability issues, principles, and measures.

-7. Designated conservation zones and protection zones, agencies responsible for formulating related plans, and the time-limit for formulating said plans.
+7. Designated protection zones and prevention zones, agencies responsible for formulating related plans, and the time-limit for formulating said plans.

 8. Specific zones that require special attention in coastal management.

-9. The location, conservation, use, and restoration principles of natural, historical, cultural, social, research, educational, and landscape resources in coastal zones.
+9. The location, protection, use, and restoration principles of natural, historical, cultural, social, research, educational, and landscape resources in coastal zones.

 10. Development, restoration, and governance principles for areas with slow development or degradation of environment.